Man in blue scrubs on blue background.

 Continuing education: CMAs must recertify every 60 months, either by completing 60 Continuing Education Units (CEUs) or by passing the CMA Certification/Recertification Exam.

-Job outlook and growth potential: Projected job growth for medical assistants over the next 8 years is 16%.
+Job outlook and growth potential: Projected job growth for medical assistants over the next decade is 15%.
 There is a demand for certified medical assistants all over the country.

 Pros: